 Levi LaVallee executes first ever double backflip on a snowmobile and Paul Thacker breaks a world record with 300 foot jump.

-Re-entry into the motocross market with PODIUM RC3 using FOX proprietary technology.
+Re-entry into the motocross market with the PODIUM RC3 using FOX proprietary technology.

-Vildosola Racing takes overall victory at 2010 Baja 1000, besting the moto class in a point-to-point for the first time since 1973.
+Vildosola Racing takes overall victory at 2010 Baja 1000, besting the motorcycle class in a point-to-point race for the first time since 1973.

-World Champion stripes earned by FOX’s Tracy Moseley and Mathias Flueckiger.
+World Champion MTB stripes earned by FOX’s Tracy Moseley and Mathias Flueckiger.

-Aaron Gwin becomes the first American man ever to win the World Cup Downhill title, and the first to win 5 races in the series.
+Aaron Gwin becomes the first American man ever to win the World Cup MTB Downhill title, and the first to win five races in the series.